vtex/danger/README.md

 **Example:**

-> ⚠️ A wild `console.log` has appeared on this file: `react/components/pages/Details.tsx#L21`.
+> ⚠️ A wild `console.log` has appeared on `react/components/pages/Details.tsx#L21`.
 Is this supposed to be here?

 ### `no_debugger`